zesje/zesje/client/views/home/home.md

 While you are completely free in choosing the grading scheme, and you should choose the workflow that works best for you, there are several things that you may want to follow.

 + **Important**: Zesje uses integers for all scores.
 Ensure that the smallest amount of score differences is 1 point.
-+ Keep one option with 0 points, and one with the maximal score for the problem.
++ Zejse considers solutions graded when at least one feedback is selected.
+Therefore keep one option with 0 points, and one with the maximal score for the problem.
 + Since the feedback the students see is based on the feedback options you select, for most cases it makes sense to give the students a maximal score and subtract some points for the omissions they made.
 + Choose short and easy to remember names for the feedback options.
 In the extended description try to outline the part of the solution.
 The students can see this in an email.

-### Modifying a specific student
+### Updating a specific student

 If you need to navigate to a specific student, use the "jump to student" text field.
-Thanks to autocompletion, it allows you to search a student by name or their student number.
+Thanks to auto-completion, it allows you to search a student by name or their student number.

 ## Processing results

-**UNFINISHED**

-Most of the parts should be self-explanatory, however let us list the currently available options:

-+ **Problem statistics and scores**:
-  Available in the *problem statistics* tab of the [grade](../grade.ipynb) dashboard, it shows a quick-and-dirty summary of the problem grading.
-+ **Exam statistics report**:
-  Available in the *summary & email* tab of the [grade](../grade.ipynb) dashboard.
-A rendered html summary with the detailed but anonymized data that shows the score distributions, all the feedback options, scores, and clarifications.
-Depending on your preferences, it may be shared with the students.
-+ **Export grades**
-  Available in the *summary & email* tab of the [grade](../grade.ipynb) dashboard.
-  - **Spreadsheet (detailed)**: an Excel file with full information about the exam.
-  - **Spreadsheet (summary)**: an Excel file containing only scores per problem.
-  - **DafaFrame (detailed)**: a [pandas](https://pandas.pydata.org) dataframe with all information, useful for advanced data analysis.
-  - **Complete database**: the full internal database, can be used to back up the data and restore (albeit the restoring will require our help).
+Check the overall results in the [overview](/overview) tab.

+Here are some important checks you can perform:

++ The problems that are not completely graded are greyed out; check that the grading is complete.
++ Zesje is not opinionated about the exam design, however we compute two statistical indicators:
+  - the Rir coefficient (the correlation between a question and the rest of the questions).
+If this correlation becomes low or negative, the question is likely random and does not correlate with learner's success.
+  - [Cronbach's α](https://en.wikipedia.org/wiki/Cronbach%27s_alpha): the measure of whether the exam checks one or multiple skills.
+A low value may indicate a need to review the learning goals.
++ Further, for each problem Zesje counts how many time each feedback option was assigned, and shows the points and the detailed description for all of those.
+Verify that these are understandable, and that the overall grading scheme is reasonable.

 ## Sending feedback

+If you wish to notify the students of their results, you may send [email](/email).

 ### Prepare an email template
-In the *Individual email* tab of the [grade](../grade.ipynb) dashboard you can create an template that will be used to send personalized feedback to the students.

-**Warning**: templates are currently not saved, copy them externally if you want to edit them afterwards!
+First, you need to prepare the email template.
+In the [email](/email) tab you see the template edit field with next to it a resulting email shown for a specific student.

 The template is written using the [Jinja 2](http://jinja.pocoo.org/docs/2.9/templates/#template-designer-documentation) templating language.
 This allows you to intermix regular text with special commands that will do things like optionally include some text if a certain condition is satisfied, or print the contents of some variable (such as the student's name or grade).